bmuller/StactiveRecord/index.markdown

  * postgres c libs: come with PostgreSQL core - [postgresql.org](http://www.postgresql.org/download/)

 ## Get The Source
-You can download the current code using git:
+Releases can be found on the [releases](releases.html) page.
+You can also download the current development code using git:
 {% highlight bash %}
 git clone git://github.com/bmuller/StactiveRecord.git
 {% endhighlight %}